cwan42/42-Piscine/README.md

 Thank you!
 -c

-Folder navlist:
+### Folder navlist:

 DCS: Definitive Cheat Sheets for modules used in 42 Singapore's C Piscine, 2023

-People who might find this useful:
+### People who might find this useful:
 1. No one really.
-Answers may be wrong and information presented in a idiosyncratic manner.
+Answers may be wrong and information is idiosyncratically presented.
-2. Subsequent Piscine batches
+2. Subsequent Piscine batches.